378th Air Expeditionary Wing

-The 378th Air Expeditionary Wing (378 AEW) is a provisional United States Air Forces Central Command unit assigned to Air Combat Command.
-As a provisional unit, it may be activated or inactivated at any time.
+The 378th Air Expeditionary Wing is a provisional United States Air Forces Central Command unit.
+As a provisional unit, it may be activated or inactivated by Central Command when needed.
+It has been garrisoned at Prince Sultan Air Base, Saudi Arabia since 2019.

-The 378th Bombardment Group was an inactive United States Army Air Forces unit.
-Its last assignment was with the Army Air Forces Antisubmarine Command at Langley Field, Virginia, where it was stationed from October to December 1942.
-The group participated in the Antisubmarine Campaign along the Atlantic coast of the United States until it was inactivated, when the Antisubmarine Command assigned all its squadrons directly to the command's two antisubmarine wings.
+The unit was first activated as the 378th Bombardment Group.
+It was assigned to the Army Air Forces Antisubmarine Command at Langley Field, Virginia, where it was stationed from October to December 1942.
+The group participated in the antisubmarine campaign along the Atlantic coast of the United States until it was inactivated, when the Antisubmarine Command assigned its squadrons directly to the command's two antisubmarine wings.

-The current 378th AEW is garrisoned in Prince Sultan Air Base, Saudi Arabia.
+Mission

+The mission of 378th Air Expeditionary Wing is to sustain and defend joint and partner forces at Prince Sultan Air Base while projecting combat airpower in support of theater plans and operations.